 Much will depend on the data that will arrive from FAST in the coming weeks.
 Though he dreams of a breakthrough, Zhang knows there are never guarantees in SETI research.

-"What we can find depends on our luck," says Zhang.
-“Honestly, the most likely outcome is that we don't find anything.
-It's like buying lottery tickets: most of the time you don't win. "
+“What we can find depends on our luck,” Zhang says.
+“Honestly, the most likely outcome is that we find nothing.
+It's like buying lottery tickets: most of the time you don't win."

 Sometimes, however, Zhang imagines what would happen if the team detects an extraterrestrial signal.

 The first step, he says, would be to create a large organization of astronomers from around the world to study the source of the signal.
-So, maybe the group could train all of the planet's radio telescopes on that tiny dot in the universe, he suggests.
+So, perhaps the team could train all the radio telescopes on the planet on that tiny speck in the universe, he suggests.

-"If I find that there are actual signs, then wow," says Zhang.
-"Not just all SETI scientists, but all astronomers will come running."
+“If I find that there are actual signals, then wow,” Zhang says.
+“Not only all the SETI scientists, but all the astronomers will come running.”